-The overall grade for the Inshore Central zone improved from ‘moderate’ to 'good' in 2019-20 with the score of 57 unchanged from 2016-17.
+The overall grade for the Inshore Central zone improved from ‘moderate’ to 'good' in 2019-20 with the score increasing slightly from 57 in 2017-18 to 59.

 The diagram below shows the detailed results for each indicator by year.
 Click on the timeslider to see data from previous years.

 The water quality grade in 2019-20 for the Central inshore zone improved from ‘moderate’ to ‘good’ and scored 74, increasing from 58 in 2018-19.